kwshi/thurston/src/component/app/Readme.md

 - Start by specifying $U$ using the “set domain” tools, and use the “change zero/positive-real anchor” tools to specify $z₀$ and $z₁$.

 - Once this is done, the circle-packings and triangulations (of both the original domain and the unit disk) will be automatically computed and displayed.
 Use the “resolution” slider to adjust $ϵ$, the size of circles in the original packing.
+Hover over circles on either side to highlight corresponding circles on the other side.

 - Use the “add drawings” tool to mark points and curves within $U$ (in the left pane); their images in $𝔻$ will be automatically computed and rendered (in the right pane).